Everything you need to know about insurance basics, like coverage types, limits, cost and more.

-Can I get Life Insurance without a Medical Exam with American Family Life Insurance Company?
+Can I Get Life Insurance without a Medical Exam with American Family Life Insurance Company?

 Will I Have to Take Another Exam in the Future?

 If you have a term life insurance policy — meaning your policy is temporary and only lasts for the set amount of years you choose — you might have the option to convert it to a whole life policy during a specific window of time.
 A great perk when converting term to whole life insurance is not having to take another medical exam to secure permanent life insurance coverage.

 On the other hand, if your term policy expires and you still want life insurance, you may need to apply for another policy and may need to take another medical exam.

 Getting life insurance in place gets you one step closer to financially securing your loved ones’ future in case you were to pass away.
 Get in touch with your American Family Insurance agent to learn more about our life insurance coverages and gain peace of mind that you’re protecting the ones who matter most.